spatie/fork/README.md

 ## Requirements

 This package requires PHP 8 and the [pcntl](https://www.php.net/manual/en/intro.pcntl.php) extensions which is installed in many Unix and Mac systems by default.

+❗️ [pcntl](https://www.php.net/manual/en/intro.pcntl.php) only works in CLI processes, not in a web context.

 ## Installation